hamstergem/hamster/README.md

 end
 ```

-Unfortunately, though the second example reads nicely, it
+Unfortunately, though the second example reads nicely it
-takes around 13 seconds to run (compared with 0.033 seconds
+takes many seconds to run (compared with milliseconds
 for the first) even though we're only interested in the first
-10 lines!
-However, using a little `#to_list` magic, we
+ten lines.
+Using `#to_list` we can get the running time back comparable to the
-can get the running time back down to 0.033 seconds!
+imperative version.

 ``` ruby
 File.open("my_100_mb_file.txt") do |file|